MOTIVA — Work Motivation Profile · BD SELECT

 7.5

-Work must mean something: visible impact ranks near the top, and her current role actually delivers it (7/10) — this is what is holding her engagement today.
+Sara's work must mean something to {O}.
+Visible impact ranks near the top of {P} drivers. {P1} current role delivers it (7/10).
+This is what holds {P} engagement today.

 Stretch